-The Marine Corps Marathon (MCM) earned gold certification, by the Council for Responsible Sport.
+The Marine Corps Marathon (MCM) is a Gold Level Certified Event by the Council for Responsible Sport.
 This award is in recognition for our continued commitment to being socially and environmentally responsible as a world-class running event.
 This is the MCM’s second gold certification from the Council and is currently the second largest U.S marathon to earn this distinction among environmentally-conscious sporting events.

-In conjunction with Arlington County’s Solid Waste Bureau, nearly 1,500 pounds of banana and orange peels were collected from runners for composting, along with compostable cups used at water stations for the first time, while 9 tons of plastic jugs and 2,830 cardboard boxes were recycled.
+In conjunction with Arlington County’s Solid Waste Bureau, nearly 2,550 pounds of banana and orange peels were collected from runners for composting, along with compostable cups used at water stations for the first time, while 9 tons of plastic jugs and cardboard boxes were recycled.
 MCM sponsor Fyffes provided special yellow composting bins to collect materials throughout the Finish area.

 MCMO partnered with the Washington Metro Transit Authority to provide runners with an early opening to arrive on time to the race start and encouraged all participants and spectators to take advantage of the free shuttles to reduce the carbon footprint.
-Free roundtrip shuttles will run from Eisenhower (yellow) and Van Dorn (Blue) Metro station to the Gaylord National Resort during the Expo hours and on Saturday morning for the Kids Run.
+Free roundtrip shuttles ran from Eisenhower (Yellow) and Van Dorn (Blue) Metro station to the Gaylord National Resort during the Expo hours and on Saturday morning for the Kids Run.
 They also ran on Sunday morning from Crystal City to the Pentagon.
 Shuttles are wheelchair and stroller accessible.

 Move For Hunger

-Move For Hunger will also be at the Health & Fitness Expo.
-Move For Hunger is a national non-profit organization that has created a sustainable way to reduce food waste and fight hunger by mobilizing leaders of the moving, relocation, and multi-family industries to provide their customers, clients, and residents with the opportunity to donate their food when they move.
-Since 2009, Move For Hunger has delivered more than 15 million pounds of food to food banks all across the United States & Canada.
-That's the equivalent of 12.5 million meals.
-Move For Hunger's network now includes nearly 1000 moving companies, over 1500 multi family apartment communities, and many of the world's leading relocation companies.
-All of the food that is collected by Move For Hunger and its network always stays local to the community in which it was rescued.
+Move For Hunger also gathered unused perishable food items at the Health & Fitness Expo.
+Move For Hunger is a national non-profit organization that has created a sustainable way to reduce food waste and fight hunger by mobilizing leaders of the moving, relocation and multi-family industries to provide their customers, clients and residents with the opportunity to donate their food when they move.

 Adopt A Mile